 3.2 The customer shall not be entitled to dispute any payment made.
-The customer agrees that RBMR records will be proof of the service provided.
+The customer agrees that CEL records will be proof of the service provided.

-4.1 RBMR shall have the right to increase the charge at any time to take account of any variation in RBMR’s costs including (but not limited to) variation in wages, disposal costs, administration costs, cost of materials and equipment, fuel costs, taxes, duties and cost of compliance with Relevant Legislation.
-RBMR shall endeavour to give the customer not less than one calendar months’ notice of any variation of the charge under this clause but notwithstanding this the customer shall be liable to pay any increase from the date specified in the notice.
+4.1 CEL shall have the right to increase the charge at any time to take account of any variation in CEL’s costs including (but not limited to) variation in wages, disposal costs, administration costs, cost of materials and equipment, fuel costs, taxes, duties and cost of compliance with relevant legislation.
+CEL shall endeavour to give the customer not less than one calendar month’s notice of any variation of the charge under this clause, but notwithstanding this the customer shall be liable to pay any increase from the date specified in the notice.

 5.0 DELIVERY ACCESS UNLOADING AND RETURN